estroBiologist/estroBiologist.github.io/_posts/2023-06-06-introducing-comune.md

 comune is a compiled, general-purpose programming language with a focus on performance, ergonomics, safety and C++ interop. it offers features like the following:

-- a clean, expression-based syntax, styled after C++, but with the fat trimmed
+- a clean, expression-based syntax, roughly styled after C++
 - parametric polymorphism through traits
 - support for function overloads and specialization
 - first-class tuples and sum types